acidb/mobiscroll-docs/docs/vue/_auto-generated/eventcalendar/options_calendarview.md

 The timezone in which the data is displayed.

 :::info
-When using timezones the [exclusiveEndDates](#opt-exclusiveEndDates) option is also turned on by default.
+When using timezones, the [exclusiveEndDates](#opt-exclusiveEndDates) option is also turned on by default.
 :::
 :::info
-When using anything other than the default (&#039;local&#039;), a [timezone plugin](#opt-timezonePlugin) must be also passed to the component.
+When using anything other than the default (`'local'`), a [timezone plugin](#opt-timezonePlugin) must be also passed to the component.
 :::

-Possible values are:
+Possible values:
-- &#039;local&#039; - Default.
-Uses the systems local timezone
+- `'local'` - The system&#039;s local timezone.
-- &#039;utc&#039; - Displays data in UTC (Universal Coordinated Time)
+- `'utc'` - UTC (Universal Coordinated Time) timezone.
 - Timezone name - The timezone name from the
-[IANA time zone database](https://gist.github.com/aviflax/a4093965be1cd008f172) ex. &quot;America/New_York
+[IANA time zone database](https://gist.github.com/aviflax/a4093965be1cd008f172), e.g. `"America/New_York"`.

-**Default value**: &#039;local&#039;
+**Default value**: `'local'`
 ### dragToCreate {#opt-dragToCreate}

 boolean

-If true, dragging on an empty cell will create a new event.
+If `true`, dragging on an empty cell will create a new event.
 It will also allow deleting of the focused events using the Delete or Backspace key.

-The title of the new event can be specified with the [newEventText option](#opt-newEventText).
+The title of the new event can be specified with the [newEventText](#opt-newEventText) option.

-Using the [extendDefaultEvent option](#opt-extendDefaultEvent) extra properties can be set for the created event.
+Using the [extendDefaultEvent](#opt-extendDefaultEvent) option extra properties can be set for the created event.

-The event deletion functionality can be overwritten using the [eventDelete option](#opt-eventDelete).
+The event deletion functionality can be overwritten using the [eventDelete](#opt-eventDelete) option.

-**Default value**: undefined
+**Default value**: `undefined`
 ### dragToMove {#opt-dragToMove}

 boolean

-If true, the events will be move-able.
+If `true`, the events will be moveable.

-**Default value**: undefined
+**Default value**: `undefined`
 ### dragToResize {#opt-dragToResize}

 boolean

-If true, the events will be resize-able.
+If `true`, the events will be resizable.

-**Default value**: undefined
+**Default value**: `undefined`
-### endDay {#opt-endDay}

-number

 ### eventDelete {#opt-eventDelete}

 boolean

 Enables or disables event deletion.
-When true, the focused event will be deleted on pressing the Delete or Backspace keys on the keyboard.
+When `true`, the focused event will be deleted on pressing the Delete or Backspace keys on the keyboard.

 By default the event deletion depends on the [clickToCreate](#opt-clickToCreate) and [dragToCreate](#opt-dragToCreate) options.
-If either of those are true, and no eventDelete option is set, then event deletion is also enabled, otherwise not.
+If either of those are `true`, and no `eventDelete` option is set, then event deletion is also enabled, otherwise not.

-**Default value**: undefined
+**Default value**: `undefined`
 ### exclusiveEndDates {#opt-exclusiveEndDates}

 boolean

-If true, the Eventcalendar will work in &quot;exclusive end dates mode&quot;, meaning that the last moment of the range (event, invalid, colors, etc.) is not part of the range.
+If `true`, the event calendar will work in exclusive end dates mode, meaning that the last moment of the range (event, invalid, colors, etc.) is not part of the range.

-E.g. end: &#039;2021-07-03T00:00&#039; means that the event ends on 2nd of July and will not be shown on 3rd of July.
+E.g. `end: '2021-07-03T00:00'` means that the event ends on 2nd of July and will not be displayed on 3rd of July.

-:::caution
+:::info
-When using timezones the [exclusiveEndDates option](#opt-exclusiveEndDates) defaults to true.
+When using timezones, the `exclusiveEndDates` option will default to `true`.
 :::
 ### extendDefaultEvent {#opt-extendDefaultEvent}